-Join Roy Sivan for an in-depth discussion in this video Creating an AngularJS Route, part of AngularJS and WordPress: Building a Single-Page Application.
+Join Roy Sivan for an in-depth discussion in this video Creating an AngularJS Route, part of Building a Single-Page Application with AngularJS and WordPress.

 - As I defined before, routes are the way that we connect…URL's to controllers and templates, so that the application…knows what to show and what data it should get,…based on the URL.…We're going to use the UI-Router.…AngularUI is a community run group of projects.…UI-Router being the most popular project.…And it gives us a lot more control over the routing…system that's already built into Angular.…So I'm going to create app.config.…It will have two injectables, stateProvider…and urlRouterProvider.…